Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 | type_zib | CD |

 ### Comments
 Match.
-The valueset in the Xt-EHRT model has "unable to assess" which the zib has not as per design principles.
+Valueeset is mappable.
+The valueset in the Xt-EHRT model has "unable to assess" which the zib has not as per design principles.=> zib issue.